DeanGaffney/iris-selenium/README.md

 The following image shows the dashboard for the agent inside Iris where it is keeping track of guitar prices.
 ![Iris Dashboard](./images/iris-selenium-dashboard.PNG)

+## Agent Transformation Rule
+This agent has no transformation rule, please see the [Node.js Agent](https://github.com/DeanGaffney/iris-node) for an example of a transformation rule.

 ## Video Demonstration

 [Iris Selenium Agent Demo](https://youtu.be/n2G9Do_DZgI)